-1 The replacement rate is spendable income at age 72 as a percentage of average inflation-adjusted spendable income between ages 55 and 59.
+- The replacement rate is spendable income at age 72 as a percentage of average inflation-adjusted spendable income between ages 55 and 59.
 Spendable income is the income available after paying taxes and contributing to retirement accounts.
-For married individuals, spendable income is per capita (that is, spendable income for the couple divided by two).
+For married individuals, spendable income is per capita (that is, spendable income for the couple divided by two). - Individuals were ranked by their average total income from age 55 to age 59 and split into 20 groups, or ventiles.